turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-Reload the page again, and you should see your updated idea.
+Reload the page again, and you should see your updated idea!

 ## I4: Refactor!